Virus cases top nine million as WHO says pandemic 'accelerating'

 "I understand that the Festival of Music is something of a liberation, but did we really have to have it this year?"

-Swimming pools and cinemas also reopened on Monday while children up to the age of 15 returned to school, attendance once again becoming compulsory.
+Swimming pools and cinemas also reopened while children up to the age of 15 returned to school.

+In England authorities said cinemas, museums and galleries would reopen on July 4 in the next phase of easing lockdowns as infection rates there also slow.

-But illustrating the persisting risks, Portugal Prime Minister Antonio Costa said restrictions on gatherings of more than 10 people would be reimposed and cafes and shops ordered to close at 8:00 pm in the capital region.
+But illustrating the persisting risks, Portugal Prime Minister Antonio Costa said restrictions on gatherings of more than 10 people would be reimposed and cafes and shops ordered to close at 8:00 pm in Lisbon.

-"These are fire outbreaks and as with all fires, they must be responded to with the necessary means to prevent their spread," State Secretary of Health Antonio Lacerda Sales said.

-Australians were also warned on Monday to avoid travelling to Melbourne, as the country's second-biggest city tightened restrictions over fears of an upsurge in cases.
+Australians were warned to avoid travelling to Melbourne as the country's second-biggest city tightened restrictions over fears of an upsurge in cases.

-Victoria state has recorded more than 110 cases in the past week -- many of them in Melbourne -- prompting leaders of other regions to warn against visiting the city's six designated virus "hot spots".

-China, Germany and Japan are also battling new outbreaks with some reintroducing containment measures.
+China, Germany, South Korea and Japan are also battling new outbreaks, with some reintroducing containment measures.

-The spike in infections increased nervousness in global markets, which mostly fell on Monday.

-After enjoying a broadly positive week, traders turned cautious on news of a worrying jump in fresh cases in several US states including California, Texas and Florida.

-The sporting world has been reemerging from the darkness, although for every step forward it seems to take one back.
+The sports world has been slowly re-emerging from the virus darkness, although for every step forward it seems to take one back.

-Japan announced that up to 5,000 fans would be able to attend football and baseball games from July 10 but the presence of fans at other sporting events, notably in the Balkans, appears to have caused problems.

-Five players from Serbian club Red Star Belgrade tested positive for coronavirus after playing a match attended by 16,000 people, the club said on Monday.

-Montenegro, which had declared itself virus-free, announced a new cluster of cases, predominantly football fans who had travelled to Belgrade to watch the match.

-In neighbouring Croatia, Borna Coric became the second top tennis player, after Grigor Dimitrov, to test positive after taking part in an exhibition tournament featuring world number one Novak Djokovic.
+Three of the world's top male tennis players tested positive after taking part in a tournament in the Balkans featuring world number one Novak Djokovic, raising questions over the sport's planned return in August.